pimed/TRUSGlandSegmentation/README.md

 ```

-## Train SPCNET On Your Data
+## Train On Your Data
-Please place your MRI data and their corresponding labels in the dataset directory.
-To train SPCNET on your data, you can run train.py file as following:
+Please place your TRUS data and their corresponding labels in the dataset directory.
+To train our model on your data, you can run train.py file as following:

  ```python -u train.py```